 Thank you Bálint!
 I studied environment research and have worked in this branch ever since, which I’m pretty proud of.
-On the other hand it also starts to feel natural for me, even though it is not all around the world.
-From this perspective I consider myself lucky.
+On the other hand, it also starts to feel natural for me, even though it is not all around the world.
+From this perspective, I consider myself lucky.
 The opportunities keep coming and there is a nice work-flow in my life.
 Since I left University, my work has been about sustainability, raising awareness and communication.
-The best example for this is developing a curriculum.
+The best example of this is developing a curriculum.

 This sounds exciting, tell us more about it…